ArminJo/ServoEasing/README.md

 - A **trim value** can be set for any servo.
 Its value is internally added to each requested position.
 - **Reverse operation** of servo is possible e.g. if it is mounted head down.
 - **Constraints for minimum and maximum servo degree** can be specified.
 Trim and reverse are applied after constraint processing.
-- Allow to specify an [**arbitrary mapping between degrees and microseconds**](https://github.com/ArminJo/ServoEasing?tab=readme-ov-file#mapping-of-servo-positioning) by `attach(int aPin, int aMicrosecondsForServoLowDegree, int aMicrosecondsForServoHighDegree, int aServoLowDegree, int aServoHighDegree)`.
+- Allow to specify an [**arbitrary mapping between degrees and microseconds**](https://github.com/ArminJo/ServoEasing?tab=readme-ov-file#mapping-of-servo-positioning) by `attach(int aPin, int aInitialDegreeOrMicrosecond, int aMicrosecondsForServoLowDegree, int aMicrosecondsForServoHighDegree, int aServoLowDegree, int aServoHighDegree)`.
 - **Servo speed** can be specified in **degree per second** or **milliseconds** for the complete move.
 - **Multiple servo handling** by *ForAllServos() functions like `setIntegerDegreeForAllServos(3, 135, 135, 135)`.
 - All ServoEasing objects are accessible by using the [`ServoEasing::ServoEasingArray[]`](https://github.com/ArminJo/ServoEasing/blob/master/examples/ThreeServos/ThreeServos.ino#L104).